PacoSLO/python-discordbot-welcome-role/README.md

 **Features**
 ------------------
-Private MSG and Join Role Assign
+Private MSG and Join Role Assign.
+Can also send leave msg to a channel that you set, to see who left the server.

 <img
   src="https://github.com/PacoSLO/python-discortbot-welcome-role/blob/main/welcomemsg.PNG"